kvitka-dykogo-granatu/DurakPCGame/README.md

 Simple, right? :)

-My cousin taught me this game when I was five, so I believe you, a GitHub user, will definitely figure this out.
+My cousin taught me this game when I was five, so I believe You, a GitHub user, will definitely figure this out.

 To make the game even more interesting I've created 3 difficulty levels: Your opponent can be Dummy, CleverForever or even Megamind.
 They are differ on the ability/frequency of going against the "logic" and taking "impulsive" decisions - f.e. wasting the most powerful cards they have.